Sankt Pölten: In the city

 Between 1911 and 1976, a tramline operated in St Pölten.
 Today, a network of eleven bus lines operates at regular intervals within the city.
 Every summer, a free tourist train in the city centre connects the ancient parts of the city with the government district.

 Climate

 History

-The oldest part of the city is built on the site of the ancient Roman city of Aelium Cetium that existed between the 2nd and the 4th century.
-In the year 799, it was called Treisma.
-St Pölten did not become a town until 1050 and officially became a city in 1169.
-Until 1494 St Pölten was part of the diocese of Passau, and then became the property of the state.
-A Benedictine monastery was founded in 791.
-In 1081 it hosted the Augustinian Chorherren and in 1784 their Kollegiatsstift closed.
+The oldest part of the city is built on the site of the ancient Roman city of Aelium Cetium that existed between the 2nd and the 4th century AD.
+A Benedictine monastery was founded in 791; in the year 799, it was called Treisma.
+St Pölten did not become a town until 1050, and officially became a city in 1169.
+Until 1494, St Pölten was part of the diocese of Passau, and then became the property of the state.
+In 1081 it hosted the Augustinian Chorherren, and in 1784 their Kollegiatsstift closed.
 Since 1785, this building has hosted the cathedral of St Pölten.
 The city replaced Vienna as the capital of Lower Austria with a resolution by the Lower Austrian parliament on 10 July 1986.
 The Lower Austrian government has been hosted in St Pölten since 1997.